Ultimate Report on People Who Visited Every Country in the World

 If we take all of the above into consideration, we can conclude the following:

 On the other hand, taking the strictest number, we consider only those we know of with great certainty.
 We do not count those who have not visited 193 based on NomadMania rules.
 Or those who are just ‘hearsay’ and we truly can’t confirm, as we don’t know more about them.
-In this case, the number is around 295 people (including those deceased).
+In this case, the number is 454 people (including those deceased).

-The lenient number means that there’s 1 UN Master in 17.4 million people.
+The lenient number means that there’s 1 UN Master in 12.3 million people.

+The strict number, subtracting the 36 deceased, means that currently on earth there is 1 UN Master in approximately 20 million.
 So, strict or lenient, if you’re a UN Master – you’re much rarer than ‘one in a million.’

 The Last UN Country